-INSIDE : Learn how to know how much Sunlight do your Indoor Houseplants Need?
+INSIDE : Learn how to know the best Sunlight Levels for Indoor Houseplants?
 And gain the keys to having thriving plants, basic Sunlight 101 for Indoor Houseplants.

 There are typically a few key items to keeping your indoor houseplants alive and thriving in your home.
 However, I would say the main two are water and light.

 Today, I am going to dive deep into the three different types of sunlight levels for indoor houseplants.
 If you can master the best and most ideal sunlight type for your plants, you already are winning half the plant battle!

 Love plants like I do?
 You might like some of my Plant Craft projects, too.

 How do I know what type of sunlight my indoor plant needs?

 Thankfully for most of us, often times when you buy plants they come labeled with information about their sunlight preferences.
 However, there is an occasion where the plant tag may not specifically call out what sun needs it has.
 If that happens, you can simply Google your plant and find out online.

 This is one of the first things you should find out when looking to buy a plant and when bringing it home.
 If you give your plant too much or not enough sunshine, your plant can quickly become stressed and stressed plants typically don’t live a long healthy life.

 What are the three different types of sunlight for indoor houseplants?

 The three main lighting types for indoor house plants are Bright Light, Indirect Light and Low Light.